Let’s go through a dive into what trauma bonds are, how to identify that you are trauma bonded, and how to stop being trauma bonded.

 - Educate yourself.
 Read all the NPD books and websites available to you.

 - Document all the bad times and revisit them when you feel the urge to go back to the abuser.
-I wrote down everything he did to me on my blog and in a Google document.
-I revisit them often to remind me of how awful and emotionally abusive he was.
+I wrote down everything my ex did to me on my blog and in a Google document.
+I revisit them often to remind me of how awful and emotionally abusive they were.

-If you found our article on trauma bonding helpful, please share it on Pinterest.
+If you found our article on trauma bonding helpful, please share it.
 Thanks for your support!